gravitational/teleport/examples/chart/CONTRIBUTING.md

 `make -C build.assets lint-helm test-helm` will run these via Docker if you'd prefer not to install locally.

-6) If you get a snapshot error during your testing, you should verify that your changes intended to alter the output, then run `make update-helm-snapshots` to update the snapshots and commit these changes along with your PR.
+6) If you get a snapshot error during your testing, you should verify that your changes intended to alter the output, then run `make test-helm-update-snapshots` to update the snapshots and commit these changes along with your PR.

-Again, `make -C build.assets update-helm-snapshots` will run this via Docker.
+Again, `make -C build.assets test-helm-update-snapshots` will run this via Docker.

 7) Document the changes you've made in the PR summary.